hllywdunddnnpnt/web-mexican-sun/README.md

 ```

 3. Build the **build_func_WMS** function
-	- The 1st param "item" contains the */data/* object, which contains all the rerturned data
+	- The 1st param "item" contains the *data* object, which contains all the rerturned data

 3a.
 First you need to define a new string and return it, this string will contain the html code to be returned
-*/Here will call the object "html"/*
+*Here will call the object "html"*

 ```JAVASCRIPT
 function build_func_WMS (item, page)